 Vietnamese Iced Coffee

-Another refreshing iced coffee drink for the upcoming summer, this delectably sweet iced coffee is a traditional drink from Vietnam, where it’s used to beat the constant heat.
-And as the second-largest coffee producer in the world, you know that the Vietnamese take their coffee seriously.
+This delectably sweet iced coffee is a traditional drink from Vietnam, where it’s used to beat the constant heat.
+But, who’s to say you can’t have one when it’s cold out?
+Vietnam is the second-largest coffee producer in the world, so you know that the Vietnamese take their coffee seriously.
 To start with, select a strong, dark coffee from Vietnam; robusta is traditional as it adds a nuttier flavor to the coffee, and it’s one of the country’s most popular and widely-grown types of coffee beans.

 The traditional way to prepare the coffee is using a “phin” filter, which consists of a small round plate with perforations for the coffee to drip out, a small brewing chamber, and a top.
 In a cup, depending on how sweet you want it, place from one to two tablespoons of sweetened condensed milk.
 Put the phin filter on top of the cup with about two tablespoons of ground coffee in the brewing chamber, add a splash of boiling water to the grounds to allow them to “bloom” for about a minute, and then pour in enough to fill it to the top.
 Put the cap on top, and the coffee will start filtering into the condensed milk below.
 After it’s done filtering, add some ice and stir all together.
 Phin filters are easily available to order online and are quite affordable, but if you don’t want to invest in one, alternately you can boil the water and coffee grounds together, filter the coffee through, and then stir in the condensed milk and ice.